-Robert R. Hopper & Associates, LLC, is pleased to announce that Finance & Commerce and Minnesota Lawyer will recognize Managing Partner Robert R. Hopper with a 2019 Minnesota ICON Award on December 11 at a celebration and networking event at the Hyatt in downtown Minneapolis.
+Robert R. Hopper & Associates, LLC, is pleased to announce that Finance & Commerce and Minnesota Lawyer recognized Managing Partner Robert R. Hopper with a 2019 Minnesota ICON Award on December 11, 2019 at a celebration and networking event at the Hyatt in downtown Minneapolis.

 The ICON Awards honor senior leaders in Minnesota law and business for their years of service, inspiring leadership and the mark they make on the Minnesota business community.

 2019 marks Randy Hopper’s 37th year of professional practice and 29th year of private practice as a lawyer.
-As an attorney, Randy has been involved in several high-profile cases such as National Tobacco Litigation, which led to a $247 billion settlement; In re Vitamins Antitrust Litigation; Minot Train Derailment (an environmental case); defective medical device cases against Baycol, Guidant, and Stryker Hip Replacements; and, Metro Gang Strike Force, one of Minnesota’s largest civil rights cases.
-Randy was also Lead Counsel in the high profile false-abduction case representing University of Wisconsin student, Audrey Seiler.
+As an attorney, Mr. Hopper has been involved in several high-profile cases such as National Tobacco Litigation, which led to a $247 billion settlement; In re Vitamins Antitrust Litigation; Minot Train Derailment (an environmental case); defective medical device cases against Baycol, Guidant, and Stryker Hip Replacements; and, Metro Gang Strike Force, one of Minnesota’s largest civil rights cases.
+Mr. Hopper was also Lead Counsel in the high profile false-abduction case representing University of Wisconsin student, Audrey Seiler.

-Randy began his career as a counselor for Communities in Schools in 1976.
-From there he went on to work in public affairs, government relations and philanthropy at Cummins Engine Company and in economic development in the state of Minnesota, serving under Governor Al Quie.
-Randy also served as Policy Advisor at the Minnesota Business Partnership where he worked on a range of public policy issues relevant to business and all Minnesotans.
-In 1985, he went on to law school at William Mitchell, where he was awarded the highest level of recognition given by the Association of Trial Lawyers of America as second among the Top Ten Student Trial Advocates in the United States.
-After graduating from law school in 1987, Randy became a founding partner at Zimmerman Reed in 1990, and enjoyed a 20-year career there until he branched out on his own in 2011 as managing partner of Robert R. Hopper & Associates, LLC.
-Prior to joining Zimmerman Reed, Randy practiced with Larkin, Hoffman, Daly & Lindgren in that firm’s governmental relations and litigation departments.
+Mr. Hopper began his career as a Program Director for Communities in Schools in 1976.
+From there he went on to hold dual roles as a Director in corporate public affairs and government relations at the Cummins Engine Company and as a Senior Program Officer in corporate philanthropy at the Cummins Engine Foundation, the company’s charitable giving foundation.
+Mr. Hopper also worked in economic development at the State of Minnesota, serving as a Special Advisor under Governor Al Quie on a statewide economic development program for entrepreneurship.
+Mr. Hopper went on to serve as a Policy Advisor at the Minnesota Business Partnership where he worked on a range of public policy issues relevant to business and all Minnesotans.
+In 1985, Mr. Hopper attended law school at William Mitchell College Law, where upon graduation, he was honored with the Excellence in Trial Advocacy Award.
+After graduating from law school in 1987, Mr. Hopper became a Founding Partner at Zimmerman Reed in 1990 and enjoyed a 20-year career there until he founded his own law firm in 2011, as Founder and Managing Partner of Robert R. Hopper & Associates, LLC.
+Prior to joining Zimmerman Reed, Mr. Hopper practiced with Larkin, Hoffman, Daly & Lindgren in that firm’s governmental relations and litigation departments.

-Over his career, Randy has served as a leader in the community and has been especially focused on education, with longtime service to Communities in School, both locally and nationally.
-Randy has also served as a member of the adjunct faculty at William Mitchell College of Law.
+Over his career, Mr. Hopper has served as a leader in the community and has been especially focused on education, with longtime service to Communities in School, both locally and nationally.
+Mr. Hopper has also served as a member of the adjunct faculty at William Mitchell College of Law.
 In 2013, he introduced a new course focused on the “State Attorneys General Practice” at his alma mater, the University of Tennessee, in its College of Law.
-Currently, Randy co-teaches Law and Neuroscience at the University of Minnesota Law School with Professor Francis Shen.
+Currently, Mr. Hopper co-teaches Law and Neuroscience at the University of Minnesota Law School with Professor Francis Shen.